Syah17/Sentiment-Analysis-Web-Application/README.md

 # Sentiment-Analysis-Web-Application

+1. Make sure you already have Composer and Laravel

-Clone to your local Machine
+2. Clone to your local Machine

-Using Xampp put root file on the htdoc file
+3. Using Xampp put root file on the htdoc file

-Click Index redirect to web application
+4. Open composer and type "php artisan serve"